 No, a Washington Brown depreciation schedule is valid for up to 40 years (the lifetime of the building).
-We recommend that you do update the report if you do any renovations, repairs or need to replace internal items.
+We recommend updating the report if you do any renovations, repairs or need to replace internal items.

 Why can’t I do my own Depreciation Report?

-If you try to estimate your own depreciation, or use a provider without the professional quantity surveying qualifications, you risk submitting an incomplete or poor depreciation report which will cost you a lot in missed deductions.
+Suppose you try to estimate your own depreciation, or use a provider without professional quantity surveying qualifications.
+In that case, you risk submitting an incomplete or poor depreciation report, costing you a lot of missed deductions.
 You might also face an Australian Taxation Office (ATO) audit if the report is deemed not up to the standards required.
-The laws have changed frequently over the years and each building is unique, so it pays to get expert advice.
+The laws have changed frequently over the years, and each building is unique, so it pays to get expert advice.

 Does Washington Brown do depreciation on commercial properties?

-Washington Brown provides professional depreciation advice and reports for buyers, owners and sellers of commercial property as well for commercial tenants.
+Washington Brown provides professional depreciation advice and reports for buyers, owners and sellers of commercial property and commercial tenants.
 Our commercial property clients range from individual investors, institutional investors, superfunds and private companies.

-We have a specialist commercial property depreciation team, solely dedicated to servicing the needs of commercial property investors.
+We have a specialist commercial property depreciation team dedicated to servicing commercial property investors’ needs.

 Our commercial depreciation team have experience in a wide range of commercial property across the following categories: